AB-HACK/autism-detection/README.md

 ---

 **⚠️ Medical Disclaimer**: This tool is not intended for clinical diagnosis and should be used only for research and educational purposes.
-Always consult with qualified medical professionals for any health-related decisions.
+Always consult with qualified medical professionals for any health-related decisions thanks.